metabase/metabase/docs/troubleshooting-guide/sql-error-message.md

 **Causes:**

 - You need to use the correct SQL syntax for the database that stores the tables you want to query.
+- If a column or table _display_ name was updated by an admin, your SQL query still needs to use the original column or table name from your database.
 - If a column or table name was updated in your database, but your Metabase hasn’t run a sync with your database yet, your database won’t recognize the names from your query.

 **Further reading:**